SamChou19815/website/packages/blog/blog/2020-01-09-implement-autocomplete.md

----
-title: How to Implement Autocomplete
+# How to Implement Autocomplete
----

 Implement autocomplete in 79 lines of code.
 Actually, it's not that easy.